lauirene/cse428/README.md

 - `tensorboard`: enable tensorboard log for fine-tuning.
 Default: 0.
 - `world_size`: number of servers to use for fine-tuning iterations.
 Default: 1.
 - `dist_url`: url used to set up distributed training.
 Default: 'tcp://localhost:10001'.
+- `rank`: specify the rank of the server (modified for multi-node training), default 0.
 - `input_row_size`: input row size.
 Must be a multiple of patch_size.
 Default: 224.
 - `input_col_size`: input col size.
 Must be a multiple of patch_size.
 Default: 224.
 - `patch_size`: patch size for input token.
 Default: 16.